 “Come to think of it, I prefer that smell as well.”

 They made their way into the crevice that held the rope ladder.
 Alast was nearly stopped dead by what he saw.
 The ladder was back in its place, coiled into giant piles that went all the way into the darkness at the back.
 How had it been rolled up?
 Surely Knobby didn’t have the strength or dexterity to do it.
 The boy examined the floor for clues.

 “Knobby!” the boy called out to the darkness.
 He banged his hand on the exposed metal of the wall three times.
-The sound echoed somewhere in the Block.
+The sound echoed somewhere in the block.
 “Knobby!”
 They waited a few moments.
 The creature shuffled and clomped into view, but not before its scent reached them.
 Rob coughed into his sleeve and retreated to the very edge Alast had descended from the last time.
 He leaned backward so far that a non-bonepicker would’ve fallen to his death.

 “What’s the matter?
 I thought an educated man of science such as yourself knew every animal under the florent.
 Is Knobby such a mystery?”
-He pretended to be comfortable with the creature and approached it, but had to pause when another wave of its stench hit him.
+Alast pretended to be comfortable with the creature and approached it, but had to pause when another wave of its stench hit him.
 He powered through it and patted the matted hair on one of the creature’s numerous humps.
-Something deep inside one of the animal’s throast rumbled in approval.
+Something deep inside one of the animal’s throats rumbled in approval.

 “I haven’t checked every dark crack in the world,” Rob said.
 “I can’t even tell you what family that thing goes in.”
 He leaned into the smell until he was on solid ground again.
 “Why have you called this thing forth?”